holomodular/ServiceBricks-Notification/README.md

 ### SendNotificationProcess
 This process is used to send a notify message.
 The SendNotificationProcessRule class implements the functionality to send an email or sms sendertype.
+You can register new rules to handle new sender types or unregister the existing rule and build your own.

 ## Background Tasks and Timers

 ### SendNotificationTimer class
-This background timer runs every 10 seconds, with an initial delay of 1 second.
-Executes the SendNotificationTask.
+A background timer can be enabled, with an initial delay and interval, that executes the SendNotificationTask.

 [View Source](https://github.com/holomodular/ServiceBricks-Notification/blob/main/src/V1/ServiceBricks.Notification/Background/SendNotificationTimer.cs)